PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.LogicalResources.md

 Gets an assembly object that indicates which assembly's dictionary to look in for the value associated with this key.

+### ResourceKey.ProvideValue(IServiceProvider) Method

+    public override object ProvideValue (IServiceProvider serviceProvider);

+Returns this ResourceKey.
+Instances of this class are typically used as a key in a dictionary.

 ## [ComponentResourceKey Class](https://learn.microsoft.com/en-us/dotnet/api/system.windows.componentresourcekey?view=windowsdesktop-8.0)